French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 The University of French Polynesia has a diversified and wide course offering, adapted to the local labor market of French Polynesia.
 As of 2012, it numbers 3051 students plus 40 PhD candidates.

-Certificate of legal studies
+Certificate of Legal Studies

 Bachelor of Public Administration (L3)